FederatedAI/FATE/federatedml/linear_model/poisson_regression/README.md

 # Federated Poisson Regression

 Poisson distribution is a convenient model for modeling occurrences within a certain time period or geographical area.
 It is commonly used for predicting rates of low-frequency events.
 FATE provides Heterogeneous Poisson Regression(HeteroPoisson).
 The module can accept data with exposure variable, whose column name may be specified in job configuration file.
-Please refer to the example[link of poisson examples json file] on how to specify exposure element in job configuration.
+Please refer to the [examples](https://github.com/WeBankFinTech/FATE/tree/master/examples/federatedml-1.0-examples/hetero_poisson_regression) on how to specify exposure element in job configuration.

 Here we simplify participants of the federation process into three parties.
 Party A represents Guest, party B represents Host.
 Party C, which is also known as “Arbiter,” is a third party that works as coordinator.
 Party C is responsible for generating private and public keys.